 Unlike SEO and content, PPC ads can provide immediate visibility – you don’t need to rank high organically in order to appear at the top of a search result.

 “PPC provides the immediate visibility that you can’t get with other traffic sources.
-It can instantly boost brand awareness and allows you to maintain a presence in front of the visitor even after they have left your site,” Coralie Wood, PPC campaign delivery manager, says.
+It can instantly boost brand awareness and allows you to maintain a presence in front of the visitor even after they have left your site,” Coralie Wood, PPC specialist, says.
 “As soon as someone searches for your product or service you have the opportunity to place yourself as the first search result on the page.”

 Best of all, searchers don’t even need to click in order for the brand to benefit.
 You just need to ensure your brand is seen, so the PPC ad should be eye-catching and provide the searcher with valuable information.